winstonjs/winston/docs/transports.md

 * __zippedArchive:__ If true, all log files but the current one will be zipped.
 * __options:__ options passed to `fs.createWriteStream` (default `{flags: 'a'}`).
 * __stream:__ **DEPRECATED** The WriteableStream to write output to.
+* __lazy:__ If true, log files will be created on demand, not at the initialization time.

 ### Http Transport